fflowio/mobile_game/README.md

 What's with all these commas?

-You're using commas quite a bit in this workshop, and here's a mini explanation.
+You'll see quite a lot of commas in this workshop, and here's a mini explanation.

 Many programming languages use square brackets to mark the beginning and end of a list, and most of them call it an Array.

 In flutter and dart it's called it a List.
+But it's the same thing.
 Like this:

 [a, b, c, d]

-When you want to add a new entry in the array, you add a comma to separate it from the entry before.
+When you want to add a new entry in the List, you add a comma to separate it from the entry before.
 Like this:

 [a, b, c, d, e]